-WLDG133 F, 4 credits Gas Metal Arc Welding (lecture (1)/lab (3) based course)

-Gas Metal Arc Welding (GMAW) is the most common welding process used in fabrication shops.
+WLDG133 F 4 credits Gas Metal Arc Welding (lecture (1)/lab (3) based course) Gas Metal Arc Welding (GMAW) is the most common welding process used in fabrication shops.
 This course is designed to introduce students to the proper start-up and usage of various brands of GMAW welding equipment that are used throughout the fabrication industry.
 Flat, vertical, and overhead welding will be taught and student welds will be subjected to bend testing for familiarization purposes.
 Additional fee required.

-WLDG140 S, 3 Credits Intro to GTAW - Integrated Lab (lecture - 1/lab - 2)
+WLDG140 S 3 Credits Intro to GTAW - Integrated Lab (lecture (1)/lab (2) based course)

 Gas Tungsten Arc Welding (GTAW) is a specialized sector of welding used in automotive and alloy fabrication.
-Students will be instructed in a variety of ferrous and non-ferrous metal welding using the GTAW process, including spool-gun techniques using industry-standard equipment.
+Students will be instructed in a variety of ferrous and non-ferrous metal welding using the GTAW process, including spoolgun techniques using industry-standard equipment.
 Flat, vertical, and overhead positions will be taught.
 Student welds will be subjected to tensile testing for familiarization purposes.
 Additional fee required.

-WLDG145 S, 4 credits Fabrication Basics (lecture - 2/lab - 2)

-This is an entry-level course for first year students.
+Fabrication Basics (lecture (2)/lab (2) based course) This is an entry level course for first year students.
 This class will give students a working knowledge of basic metal fabrication techniques, blueprint reading, weld symbols and tools used to fabricate.
 Students will learn through classroom lectures and hands-on projects in the welding lab.

-WLDG146 S, 2 credits
+- WLDG146 - S 2 credits

-Fabrication Basics II (lab)
+Fabrication Basics II (lab based course) 5145.

-This course is a continuation of WLDG145.
+This course is a continuation of WLDG WLDG150 F 2 cr

-Layout Practices (lecture - 1/lab - 1)
+redits Layout Practices (lecture (1)/lab (1) based course)